-We create automatic backups of all VPSs hosted at TransIP.
+We offer the option to create automatic backups of your VPS.
 These backups are made every 4 to 6 hours with a total maximum retention of 36 to 54 hours.

 You may want to hold a backup for longer than a few days.
 You can do this by converting your backup to a snapshot: Snapshots are saved until you delete them yourself (an overview of similarities and differences between snapshots and backups can be found here).
 In this tutorial, we show you how to convert a backup to a snapshot.